 Travel Protection Plan coverage is required for this program upon deposit.
 Pricing for such coverage is additional to the cruise fare and is calculated based on resident state/province and age of participants. will give you the breakdown and price PRIOR to processing your deposit.
 This ensures all coverage is in place as most insurance require purchase the same day of the deposit now.
 Outside the US or if you choose to buy your own insurance the minimum coverage is for $1,000,000 USD emergency evacuation and repatriation and $50,000USD emergency medical PER PERSON.
-Michelle Weller will also need to get Future Travel’s approval on all insurance policies to assure it meets the charter company’s requirements..
-Due to recent changes in travel insurance rules, Michelle Weller
+Sandy Polley will also need to get Direct Travel’s approval on all insurance policies to assure it meets the charter company’s requirements..
+Due to recent changes in travel insurance rules, Sandy Polley

 REGISTRATION & DEPOSIT

-- Click HERE to REGISTER.
+- Click HERE to REGISTER and make payment.
 One registration form must be submitted for each person in your party.
-ON THE REGISTRATION FORM IF YOU LIVE OUTSIDE THE USA ONLY, ENTER ANY 10 DIGIT PHONE NUMBER.

 We cannot confirm you unless the registration form, trip protection policy and deposit are all received.